netdata/netdata/build_external/README.md

 `docker-compose` for consistency with more complex configurations.
-The more complex configurations allow the agent to be run in conjunction with parts of the cloud infrastructure (these parts of the code are not public), or with external brokers (such as VerneMQ for MQTT), or with other external tools (such as TSDB to allow the agent to export metrics).
+The more complex configurations allow the agent to be run in conjunction with parts of the cloud infrastructure (these parts of the code are not public), or with external brokers (such as VerneMQ for MQ Telemetry Transport (MQTT)), or with other external tools (such as Time Series Database (TSDB) to allow the agent to export metrics).
 Note: no external TSDB scenarios are available in the first iteration, they will be added in subsequent iterations.